-When deciding on the right vapor degreaser solvent to be used in your vapor degreasing process, there are quite a few factors involved: performance, cost, compatibility with the existing unit, and exposure limits to the workers just to name a few.
+When deciding on the right vapor degreaser solvent to be used in your vapor degreasing process, there are quite a few factors involved.
+They include, just to name a few, performance, cost, compatibility with the existing unit, and exposure limits to the workers.

 Because of ever-tightening environmental regulations and safety requirements, single-component vapor degreasing solvents are becoming a rarity.
 Chemicals like Freon, HCFC-141b, and HCFC-225 have been eliminated because of ozone depletion, and solvents n-propyl bromide (nPB) and trichloroethylene (TCE) have serious health concerns (see our blog post 4 Toxic Chemicals Hiding in Your Company's Contact Cleaners and Degreasers for more information).
 What’s left are blends that contain two, three or more solvents that all have to work together.